RBK Kids

 check-in

-Check-in is available on the 5th floor Welcome Area, 30 minutes before service begins.
-For safety and security, please check your child in before attending worship.
+Check-in is located immediately to the right of the main entrance and opens 30 minutes before service begins.
+For your child’s safety and security, please check them in before attending worship.

 Kids dismissal & Pick up